CountyEthics

 Drying Analysis

-Zero consecutive dry days, high humidity (91%), and only partial wind exposure mean no meaningful drying has occurred; the west aspect receives limited spring sun hours for evaporation.
+Zero consecutive dry days and only partial wind exposure mean no meaningful drying has occurred; the west aspect limits sun exposure to afternoons, and persistent SW winds have been accompanied by repeated rain rather than aiding evaporation.

 Structural Risk